remore/burn/README.md

     burn -p
     ls tmp/burn/ | grep main.nes

-### More Example
+### More Examples

-Customize example/shooting/main.rb and try out if you please.
+Customize example/shooting/main.rb and play with it if you please.

     git clone https://github.com/remore/burn.git
     cd burn/example/shooting
     burn -p -c

+    # if you'd like to make executable, simply remove -p option or type burn make
+    burn
+    burn make

+    # you can boot the emulator up whenever you want
+    burn play

 ## Fuel DSL Methods